Modern slavery

 For more information on the forms, indicators and referral pathways of modern slavery please visit the Stop The Traffik website.

-If you feel you are a victim of modern slavery, or being exploited, help is available.
+If you feel you have affected by modern slavery or have concerns for someone else, help is available.

 Council support